czuger/crest_dump/README.md

 ## How to

 1. Get the last version of the file on : http://evebs.net/public-dump/crest_dump.csv.gz
-1. Unzip it and what you want with the data.
+1. Unzip it and use data.

 You can also check the zip by matching it's md5 signature against http://evebs.net/public-dump/crest_dump.csv.gz.md5